Fiber Gummies: Why They're a Waste of Money

 | |

-A medical review on the health benefits of fiber published in the Nutrition Reviews journal found that higher intakes of fiber reduced the risk of heart disease, obesity, high blood pressure and diabetes, amongst other health issues.
+A medical review published in the Nutrition Reviews journal found that higher intakes of fiber reduced the risk of heart disease, obesity, high blood pressure and diabetes, amongst other health issues.

 A medical review published in the Nutrients journal found that higher fiber intake is associated with improved metabolic and gut health.

-The research backing fiber and weight loss is particularly impressive.
-As we documented in our Almased reviews article on a high-fiber shake, high supplemental fiber intake combined with moderate caloric restriction is associated with weight loss of over 30 pounds in some clinical trials.
+As we documented in our Almased reviews article, high supplemental fiber intake combined with moderate caloric restriction is associated with weight loss of over 30 pounds in some clinical trials.

-It’s also important to understand how much less fiber most people today eat compared to our ancestors.
-Medical research reports that fiber intake was around 100 grams (g) per day before industrialization, while averages today are often less than 20 g.
+Medical research reports that fiber intake was around 100 g per day before industrialization, while averages today are often less than 20 g.

 Because fiber gummies are marketed as a tastier, candy-like alternative to regular fiber powder, it’s not surprising that they tend to contain a large number of unhealthy additive ingredients.